Abu Simbel: Construction of a temporary cofferdam

 Based on the proposed construction schedule for the Aswan Dam it was necessary for the temples to be removed from their existing location by 15 August 1966 if they were not to be inundated by the raising lake level.
 As it was expected that by the winter of 1964 that the lake level would be 16 ft higher than the base of the Small Temple and 4 ft higher than the base of the Great Temple.
-As a result not all of the contracts being signed the first task was in November 1963 to commence constructing a 82 ft high temporary cofferdam formed around steel sheets that were filled with earth from both sides.
+As a result, the first task was in November 1963 to commence constructing an 82 ft high temporary cofferdam formed around steel sheets that were filled with earth from both sides.
 This material was sourced from the excavations above behind the temples.

 Work continued in three 12-hour shifts, 24 hours a day, seven days a week until the 370 m long dam was finished and it then had to be increased in height to 27 m when higher floodwaters in 1964 than expected threatened to overtop it.
 Water seeping through the dam forced the installation of three drainage tunnels connected to a pumping station which used 25 pumps to remove 750,000 gal of water an hour. it was then found that water was seeping up via the soil under the cofferdam.
 To prevent it reaching the temples, drilling rigs were bought in to drill 15 deep wells in each of which an underwater pump was installed to remove any seepage.